 Ven.
 Chodron emphasizes the practical application of the Buddha’s teachings in our daily lives and is especially skilled at explaining them in ways easily understood and practiced by Westerners.
 She is well known for her warm, humorous, and lucid teachings.
-She has published many books on Buddhist philosophy and meditation in several languages, and is the only nun who has co-authored a book with His Holiness the Dalai Lama a multi-volume series of teachings on the Buddhist path, The Library of Wisdom and Compassion.
+She has published many books on Buddhist philosophy and meditation in several languages, and is currently co-authoring with His Holiness the Dalai Lama a multi-volume series of teachings on the Buddhist path, The Library of Wisdom and Compassion.
 The first volume, Approaching the Buddhist Path, is available August 2017.
 Her Buddhism for Beginners and Open Heart, Clear Mind are widely recommended introductory books.

 Many of her talks can be found on this site in both written and audio form, short daily talks on video, longer video talks, and live Internet teachings.
 You can also follow Ven.
 Chodron on Facebook and Twitter.